 Athletes (both men & women) that suffer with body image issues are more likely to reduce their food intake in a bid to lose weight – in this case we are talking about female athletes, and if energy restriction is not done properly with the help/monitoring of a professional it can cause problems with the Female Athlete Triad.

 Energy availability is defined as the amount of energy from food available to your body after exercise.
 Maintaining healthy energy availability through a suitable diet will help with optimum health and avoid complications with the Female Athlete Triad.
+If required, you can add a supplement to your diet.
+Supplements, such as an nmn supplement can help to boost the amount of energy available in your body.
 The human body is designed to cope with small fluctuations in energy availability, however, what happens if these fluctuations drop too low?

 When the amount of energy in the average female drops below 30kcal per kilo of lean mass it begins to affect health and causes problems along the scale of the Female Athlete Triad.